The Double Your Sustainability Blog

 📌 Leverage ESG Software

-The EcoVadis process can be incredibly time-consuming, with some companies investing up to 500 hours annually.
-Specialised software can streamline data collection and reduce the workload by up to 60%, leading to higher-quality submissions and better scores.
+The EcoVadis process can be incredibly time-consuming, with companies investing hundreds of hours annually.
+Specialised software can streamline data collection, reduce workload, and lead to higher-quality submissions and better scores.

 Real-World Example: How Thomas Kneale Did It